abelle18/FinalProject/README.md

-# FinalProject
+# FinalProject - Book Tracking Library
 # Book Tracker

-## Problem Solved
-My program allows its user to save books they want to read and books they have read to separate lists that continues to save data between each use.
-Additionally, this program allows management of book lists, allowing the user to remove books from saved data lists.
-This program also utilizes input validation and exception handling.

-## Features
+## Project description & Features
+This Book Tracking Library is a Java based program that allows users to manage and organize their book collection!
-- Add the books you want to read
+* Allows user to add books they want to read
-- Mark your books as read
+* Allows user to mark their book as read
-- View both your reading and read lists (saved)
+* View both reading and read lists (saved)
-- Remove books from either lists
+* Continues to save data between uses
-- Your data will be saved in the `reading.txt` and `read.txt`
+* Your data will be saved in the `reading.txt` and `read.txt`
-- Uses arrays for read, uses ArrayLists for "to read", uses recursion for the inputvalidator, uses file persistence to save txt files to reference again, and uses try-catch (checekd exception)
+* Promotes management of books allowing user to remove title from saved data lists

+## Examples of Use
+1. Option 1 prompts user to enter book title and add to 'To Read" list.
+2. Option 2 allows user to mark book as read
+3. Option 3 Displays your book lists (read) & (to read)
+4. Option 4 allows user to remove book from 'to read' list
+5. Option 5 Allows user to exit program and simultaneously saves data

 ## How to Run
-1. Enter the repo link, open GitHub & run codespace.
+1. Ensure Java Development Kit (JDK) 8 or later is installed.
+2. Compile the program with: javac *.java
-2. Run the program by using Github website or application.
+3. Run the program with: java Runner

-3. Follow the promts to experience the program!
-P.S. error message on first run until you save data
+## Known Limitations
+1. Book Library has limit of 100 books
+2. Error message runs with first program use
+3. Error message not resolved until 1st data save

+## Future Improvements
+1. Add Search Feature
+2. Add Rating Feature
+3. Display Books based on rating
+4. Add genre sorting